ornladios/ADIOS2/source/adios2/toolkit/profiling/taustubs/README.md

 	- [ ] New environment variable specifying location of library containing function implementations.
 - [ ] Add a CMake option to disable the API entirely.
 - [ ] Add CMake support for linking in measurement libraries when static linking.
+- [ ] Investigate API call to trigger writing of performance data to the ADIOS2 archive (performance data stored with the science data).

 ## Overview: